 Or are they?
 Archaeological evidence suggests that pancakes in some form are probably the one of the earliest and most widespread cereal-based foods eaten in prehistoric societies.
 There you have it, straight from Wikipedia, which is always correct.
 Everyone has forever loved these fried circles of batter.
-Slightly sweet, savory, filled, or topped with so much whipped cream, fruit goo and/or cream cheese schmutz that you feel your blood sugar rise just watching the commercial for the latest craze at the International House of Diabetes.
+Slightly sweet, savory, filled, or topped with so much whipped cream, fruit goo and/or cream cheese schmutz that you feel your blood sugar rise just watching the commercial for the latest craze at a pancakery near you.
 Bacon is served on the side, and very necessary, it seems to shock the body out of its sweet coma before it’s too late.
-I remember those days well.
-They.
-Were.
-Lovely.

 I can tell you who the people are who do not enjoy these ancient, beloved, and widespread joy-giving cakes of the pan.
 The people who avoid gluten like – well, like gluten.
 Most gluten-free pancakes either taste ancient, or taste like gummy/glue/ goopy/gunk.
-Not very international at all.
+Not very charming.

 So, why not just go to the market and buy a box of gluten-free Bisquick and whip up some fluffy pancakes?
 I don’t have any problem with you doing that, but I wish you wouldn’t.
 Our family stays away from any kind of “modified” food, GMO’s, preservatives, additives and gums as much as possible.
-Since Bisquick has both modified potato starch and xanthan gum in it and does not state it is non-GMO, we won’t be trying it anytime soon.
 I have tried other mixes though.
 Funny story……

 Ok, think fast.
-Hungry quirky child who wants pancakes and mommy told him there would be pancakes and I need to get them to him now.
+Hungry child needs pancakes and mommy told him there would be pancakes and I need to get them to him now.

 So, I smiled and said “Yum, lets put some syrup on these!”.
 Lots of syrup.
-He and his sister, Padme (don’t get me started) ate them up.
-Now, Padme, then almost 7 wasn’t gluten-free yet, so she just was being polite I’m guessing.
+He and his sister ate them up.
+Now, my daughter, then almost 7 wasn’t gluten-free yet, so she just was being polite I’m guessing.
 But drenched in syrup, almost anything is good-ish.
 I threw out the mix and tried more mixes, but eventually I just came up with my own recipe based on the good-old red Better Homes and Gardens/Betty Crocker Cookbooks from the 60’s.
 Remember my term, vintage food?
 There were a few mini-failures until I tinkered with the right ingredients, but it worked.
-We never threw out a batch, we just syruped them up!
-Artoo had pancakes.
+We never threw out a batch, we just syruped them up! my son had pancakes.
 Get back into the TARDIS with me, fast-forward, and here we are 9 years later, and my kids eat pancakes in many different forms.
 Pancakes from nut butters, coconut flour, paleo ingredients, ground nuts, oats, and now this grain-based egg-free recipe.